 This is one of my go to meals when time is at a premium.
-The whole recipe for snow peas, tomatoes and potatoes can be made in about 10 minutes.
+The whole recipe for sugar snap peas, tomatoes and potatoes can be made in about 10 minutes.
 Yet, the flavor is full and my family loves it.

-Now that the vegetable garden has started producing peas, this recipe gets used often for us!
+Now that the vegetable garden has started producing garden peas, this recipe gets used often for us!

-All that is needed for the dish, is just a very quick saute of the snow peas in olive oil and butter and then add the cut tomatoes for the last minute or two.
+All that is needed for the dish, is just a very quick saute of the sugar snap peas in olive oil and butter and then add the cut tomatoes for the last minute or two.
 Stir in your cooked potatoes until well combined and serve.
 What could be easier.

 What I love most about this dish is the color!
 It is so vibrant.